-Option 3: Public Employee Retirement System of Idaho (PERSI)
+Option 4: Public Employee Retirement System of Idaho (PERSI)

-You can pay the plan premium by automatic deduction from your PERSI account.
+You can pay the Part D late enrollment penalty by automatic deduction from your PERSI account.
 You will need to complete a form called Public Employee Retirement System of Idaho (PERSI) Payment Option Form.
 You may contact Member Services and ask for a copy of the form to be mailed to you.